abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 # ------------------------------------------------------------

-# Solution 2: using two pointers to swap elements ✅
-def removeElement(nums, val):
-    lastIndex = 0
-    for i in range(len(nums)):
-        if nums[i] != val:
-            nums[lastIndex] = nums[i]
-            lastIndex += 1
-    return lastIndex

-# ------------------------------------------------------------

-# Solution 3: using two pointers to swap elements and return the mutated array (Not required for this problem)
+# Solution 2: using two pointers to swap elements and return the mutated array (Not required for this problem)
 def removeElement(nums, val):
     lastIndex = 0
     for i in range(len(nums)):